rfwlab/rfw/docs/articles/essentials/creating-application.md

 </script>
 ```

-A future release will expose a global `rfw` object so that RFW APIs can be accessed directly from JavaScript without importing Go helpers.
+A future release will expose a global `rfw` object so that rfw APIs can be accessed directly from JavaScript without importing Go helpers.

 ## Defining the Root Component